 Relax on Mancora Beach

 Mancora is a welcoming beachfront town with a laid-back vibe that is difficult to resist.
 It offers some of the best beaches in Peru.
 Popular amongst local surfers, there is always some action happening here, whether it be an intense round of bat & ball or a trail of horse riders making their way across the sands.
-Even the least active of travellers will be content here, thanks to the warm ocean temperatures and the informal seaside restaurants serving affordable local seafood dishes with great views and ambience.
-The best beach in the area is Las Pocitas beach, a few kilometres south of Mancora.
+Even the least active of travelers will be content here, thanks to the warm ocean temperatures and the informal seaside restaurants serving affordable local seafood dishes with great views and ambiance.
+The best beach in the area is Las Pocitas Beach, a few kilometers south of Mancora.

 Take a photo with a Llama